-Community energy is a key component of the City’s plan to reduce greenhouse gas emissions from buildings and achieve its target of net-zero emissions by 2050.
+Community energy is an essential part of the City’s plan to reduce greenhouse gas emissions from buildings and help reach its environmental targets.
 Buildings are the second-largest source of emissions in the City.

 This poll is for QA only.
 Remove at launch